If you are over the age of 50, fitness is essential. It has a profound influence on your health and well being.

 There is the adage that if you don’t use it, you’ll lose it, and it applies to the fluid use of bones and joints in your body.

-A good strength training program will have you using your joints and bones in new and different ways.
+A good program will have you using your joints and bones in new and different ways.
 Which in turn will promote strength and growth in those areas.

 Balance and Posture